Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 *Price at time of publishing

-1Password includes Travel Mode, Extended Access Management (XAM) for device compliance, and advanced Watchtower administrative insights — none of which have equivalents in Proton Pass.
+1Password includes Travel Mode and advanced Watchtower administrative insights in the standard Business plan.
+Extended Access Management (XAM) for device compliance is available through 1Password's broader product portfolio with separate pricing — none of these capabilities have equivalents in Proton Pass.

 Travel Mode